zeffii/ChucKScripts/ugen_full.md

 ### [ugen]: LiSa

-live sampling utility.

-LiSa provides basic live sampling functionality.
+live sampling utility, provides basic live sampling functionality.

   - An internal buffer stores samples chucked to LiSa's input.
 Segments of this buffer can be played back, with ramping and speed/direction control.